MarcStan/expiration-scanner/Readme.md

 ### App configuration (environment variables):

-- `KeyVault:Whitelist`: (optional), comma separated list of keyvaults to be included.
+- `KeyVault:Whitelist`: (optional, defaults to "\*"), comma separated list of keyvaults to be included.
 Supports filtering with \*.
 E.g. "My-kv,Company-*,*-DEV" will return "My-kv", all keyvaults starting with "Company-" and all keyvaults ending with "-DEV".
-If blank will check all keyvaults.
+- `KeyVault:Key:WarningThresholdInDays`: (default: 60).
+The number of days before secret expiry after which warnings are issued.
 - `KeyVault:Secret:WarningThresholdInDays`: (default: 60).
 The number of days before secret expiry after which warnings are issued.
 - `KeyVault:Certificate:WarningThresholdInDays`: (default: 60).
 The number of days before certificate expiry after which warnings are issued.